edumserrano/playwright-adventures/demos/stale-screenshots-cleanup/README.md

 - `tempSnapshotDir`: the temp directory where screenshots will be generated and then used to do the comparison for stale screenshots.
 - `dryRun`: switch that if set will only report on stale snapshots, it won't delete them.
 Defaults to `$false`.
 - `maxAttempts`: we need to run `npx playwright test` to generate the snapshots in a temp directory.
 Usually all will go well at the first run but sometimes it doesn't and this parameters let's you set a number of attempts to generate the screenhots.
 Defaults to 5.

+### Docker integration

+If you are running Playwright tests in Docker check out the [Bonus: Cleanup Playwright stale screenshots](/demos/docker/README.md#bonus-cleanup-playwright-stale-screenshots) section of the [Docker demo](/demos/docker/README.md) to see how to apply the solution from this demo in a Docker environment.

 ### Last notes on the clean-stale-screenshots.ps1 script